ecresswell/tauntonfestival/events/music-festival/taunton-junior-young-musician.md

 - Previous winners may enter on one more occasion, provided they play a different instrument.

 ### Awards
 The winner will receive a prize of £100 and the Jefferson Horsley Trophy to be retained for one year.
-He/she will also be invited to give a short recital prior to the final round of TYM / TYS on 26th Feb 2017.
 There will be a second prize of £50.